spurll/goodplays/readme.md

 Configuration
 -------------

-You'll need to create a `config.py` file, which specifies details such as which LDAP server to use.
+You'll need to create a `config.py` file, which specifies configuration details, such as authentication information.
 A sample configuration file can be found at `sample_config.py`.

 Starting the Server
 -------------------